 HSE’s Myth Busters Challenge Panel has challenged over 200 cases where health and safety has been misrepresented.

-We regularly publish improving health and safety progress reports which provide updates on how the government is implementing Lord Young’s and Professor Löfstedt’s recommendations.
+We have now published a final progress report on the implementation of health and safety reforms.
+The final report, along with the earlier progress reports, provide information on how the government has implemented Lord Young’s and Professor Löfstedt’s recommendations.

 Review of health and safety laws by Lord Young (‘Common Sense Common Safety’)